Ogbe Tua (Ogbè Òtúrá)

 • Don't mourn the money you spend.

-• Do not be blinded by your family and fulfill what you have pending or have promised.
+• Don't be blinded by your family and fulfill what you have pending or have promised.

-• It must be scratched on a stick and have a casserole of garment and put something in addition to that garment that his Egun indicates that not even his Tata knows.
+• He must be scratched and have a casserole of clothing and also put something on that clothing that his Egun tells him, that not even his Tata knows about.

-• You have to be a good mother, because here the children make the mother suffer a lot and can even come to hate their mother and be her worst enemies.
+• You have to be a good mother, because here the children make the mother suffer a lot and can even come to hate her and be her worst enemies.

-• In Ogbe Tua ni alara, the angel of painting is born, you must visit the churches frequently and delight in looking at the paintings
+• In Ogbe Tua ni alara, the angel of painting is born; he must visit the churches frequently and delight in looking at the paintings on the altars.

-• Eat rice as little as possible and if you do, wash it many times and add as much water as possible so that you can throw it away, because rice is your worst enemy.
+• Eat as little rice as possible and, if you do, wash it many times and pour as much water as possible to throw away.

-• Be very careful going up and down stairs.
+• Be very careful when going up and down stairs.

 • Ogbe Otura recommends putting a lightning stone inside this Ikofafun so that it can reign.